 “I want to get a Hill Street Blues feel to this title,” Owsley said of Peter Parker, the Spectacular Spider-Man (Amazing Heroes Preview Special #1, Summer 1985, p.
 87).
 Hill Street was a groundbreaking, gritty, television crime drama, and Spectacular got this same flavor from Peter David, the writer responsible for the gritty, and gripping, “Death of Jean DeWolff” storyline.
 Web was (eventually) to become a sort-of mystery title, following Pete/Spidey around when he went on assignment for Jameson’s Now magazine, which almost invariably took him outside of his regular NYC environment.
 David Michelinie would be the writer.

-Now whom did these writers replace?
-Well, Al Milgrom had been both writer & penciler on Spectacular prior to Owsley taking over and he was gone with Owsley’s fist issue of the title.
+Now who did these writers replace?
+Well, Al Milgrom had been both writer & penciler on Spectacular prior to Owsley taking over and he was gone with Owsley’s first issue of the title.
 Danny Fingeroth, after vacating the Spidey-editor’s chair for the purpose of writing Web, was gone after issue #11 (and taking out fill-ins, he only contributed five plots/scripts altogether).
 Were they pushed out by Owsley?
 In a word: yes.
 As Priest/Owsley recalled it:

 I loved Amazing, but I didn’t think the other two books were very good….
 Shooter was asking for heads on a plate, and I tried not to give them to him.
 To that end, I made a project out of Danny Fingeroth on Web, refusing to hand him over to Pontius Pilate, but hammering him in Shooter Emulation Mode.
 In retrospect, I went too far and humiliated and tortured this really nice, really friendly guy, and he quit in frustration.